 History of Wentworth Park

 Between the 1830s and 1860 various noxious industries were established along the shore, including in particular abattoirs and boiling down works.
-The pollution from these works so polluted the swamp that, even after the removal of these establishments from the area in 1860, the local council lobbied to have the area filled in because of the stench that continued to arise from the water and mud.
+The pollution from these works polluted the swamp.
+Even after the removal of these establishments from the area in 1860, the local council lobbied to have the area filled in because of the stench that continued to arise from the water and mud.

 By 1882 ovals, greens, paths, lakes and other facilities were completed, and the park was named after NSW statesman William Charles Wentworth (1790–1872).

 During World War 1 a large number of timber sheds were erected on the northern sports ground to store wool for the war effort.
 These sheds remained for some years after the end of the war.
-In 1919 the high-level railway viaduct was built, which now carries the Central to Lilyfield light rail.
+In 1919 the high-level railway viaduct was built, which now carries the inner west light rail line.

 In October 1932 greyhound racing began in the park and as time went on the dog racing facilities grew to dominate the park.
 From brick walls to grandstands, tote buildings and kiosks.